scurker/currency.js/readme.md

 currency(2.52).subtract(.01); // 2.51
 ```

 This should work for most *reasonable* values of currencies.
-Once you get into the 90 trillions of dollars, there may be some incorrect overflow calculations.
+As long as your currency values are less than 2<sup>53</sup> (in cents) or 90,071,992,547,409.91 you should be okay.

 **Examples**
 ```javascript